P0133 – Meaning, Causes, Symptoms, & Fixes

 - Check to see if there are any other codes along with P0133 and clear your Check Engine Light with FIXD.

 - Check the freeze frame data in order to pinpoint the issue.

-- Conduct a visual inspection of wiring around the O2 sensor for fraying or disconnection.
+- Conduct a visual inspection of wiring and connector at the O2 sensor for fraying or disconnection.

-- If there are, fix them, clear your codes using the FIXD device, and re-scan to see if the code is still triggered.
+- Check for any exhaust or vacuum leaks.
+If there are any, fix them, clear your codes using the FIXD device, and re-scan to see if the code is still triggered.

-- If the problem persists, consider replacing the O2 sensor.
+- If the problem persists, consider replacing the bank 1 pre-catalytic converter O2 sensor.